TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 <a id="overflow"></a>
 `OVERFLOW`</br>
 Use the OVERFLOW clause to specify the action to be taken upon the eviction event.
 For persistent tables, setting this to 'true' overflows the table evicted rows to disk based on the EVICTION_BY criteria.
-Setting this to 'false' is not allowed except when EVICTION_BY is set.
+Setting this to 'false' is not allowed except when EVICTION_BY is not set.
 In such case, the eviction itself is disabled.</br>
 When you configure an overflow table, only the evicted rows are written to disk.
 If you restart or shut down a member that hosts the overflow table, the table data that was in memory is not restored unless you explicitly configure persistence (or you configure one or more replicas with a partitioned table).

 !!!
 Note